amuzetnoM/research/README.md

 Implemented containerization improvements that dynamically adjust resource boundaries based on workload.
 The technical goal was efficiency, but it raises philosophical questions about the nature of "self" in intelligent systems.

-In human consciousness, what constitutes "me" versus "not-me" isn't fixed—our sense of self expands and contracts situationally.
+In human consciousness, what constitutes "me" versus "not-me" isn't fixed—our sense of self expands and contracts situational.
 We experience tools as extensions of ourselves, incorporate others' viewpoints through empathy, even identify with abstract entities like nations or ideals.

 Perhaps flexible boundaries are essential to intelligence.
 A system that cannot periodically dissolve and recalibrate its definition of self remains trapped within its initial parameters, unable to grow beyond them.